Are iPhones Really Better for Privacy? Comparative Study of iOS and Android Apps: Acknowledgements

+We thank the anonymous reviewers of the Privacy Enhancing Technologies Symposium, our shepherd Arnaud Legout, Ulrik Lyngs, Jun Zhao, Claudine Tinsman and Martin J Kraemer.

+Konrad Kollnig was funded by the UK Engineering and Physical Sciences Research Council (EPSRC) under grant number EP/R513295/1.
+Max Van Kleek has been supported by the PETRAS National Centre of Excellence for IoT Systems Cybersecurity, which has been funded by the UK EPSRC under grant number EP/S035362/1.
+The other authors received no specific grant from any funding agency in the public, commercial, or not-for-profit sectors for this research.

 The collection and processing of personal data has become a nearly ubiquitous part of digital life, and is dominated by a small number of powerful technology companies.
 This is particularly true for smartphones~\cite{playdrone_2014,maps_2019,china_2018,binns_third_2018}, which have a variety of always-on sensors and are carried everywhere, and where just two companies dominate both the operating systems and app distribution channels: Apple and Google.
 Previous research on smartphone privacy has focused on one of these companies~--~Google and the Android ecosystem~\cite{playdrone_2014,binns_measuring_2018,china_2018, han_comparing_2013,ren_recon_2016,van_kleek_better_2017,reyes_wont_2018,privacyguard_vpn_2015,nomoads_2018,shuba_nomoats_2020,free_v_paid_2019,okoyomon_ridiculousness_2019}~--~but limited research exists on Apple's iOS and App Store ecosystem~\cite{maps_2019,binns_third_2018}, which has a market share of nearly two thirds in the US~\cite{ios_marketshare1,ios_marketshare2}.
+One reason for the limited existence of iOS privacy research has been the lack of publicly available analysis tools, paired with the encryption of iOS apps and the uncertain legality of their decryption.
 Knowledge of the app ecosystem is important both so that consumer choice between platforms can be informed on privacy grounds, but moreover for effective regulation~\cite{house_antitrust,doj_apple_google,eu_appstore,competition_and_markets_authority_online_2020,bundeskartellamt_b6-2216_2019} and democratic debate regarding these increasingly important pieces of digital infrastructure.